10 chic restaurants to meet up with friends

 Paul Pairet delivers here a direct, tasty and thoughtful version of the Parisian lunch.

-Croque-monsieur with truffles, herring and warm apples or boneless roast chicken: each dish seems familiar, but surprises with its execution.
+Croque-monsieur with truffles, herring with warm apples or boneless roast chicken: each dish seems familiar, but surprises with its execution.
+The atmosphere is confidential, perfect also for business lunches.

 📍Nonos & Comestibles by Paul Pairet, 6 Rue Boissy d’Anglas, 75008 Paris